FGLife/FGL-Public-Website/README.md

 # FGL-Public-Website
-New public website for fgl
+This is the new public website for FGL.
+Based on Canvas theme distributed by Envato.